Beltre still out of Texas lineup because of left hamstring

-ARLINGTON, Texas — Texas Rangers third baseman Adrian Beltre is still out of the lineup because of his troublesome left hamstring, but still on the active roster.
+ARLINGTON, Texas — Texas Rangers third baseman Adrian Beltre is still out of the lineup because of his troublesome left hamstring, but still on the active roster and hoping to avoid a third trip to the disabled list this season.

-Beltre said before the Rangers’ game Thursday against the Los Angeles Angels that he is feeling better than he did when he strained the hamstring earlier this season.
-The 39-year-old third baseman was on the DL twice earlier this season, and aggravated the injury Monday night.
+“That’s the question right now.
+We want to wait a couple days,” the 39-year-old Beltre said Thursday.

+Beltre aggravated the hamstring Monday night when scoring from second base on a bloop single to left-center field.
+The active career hits leader didn’t play Tuesday night before the Rangers had a day off.

 Outfielder Willie Calhoun was optioned to Triple-A Round Rock.
 Calhoun hit .275 with nine RBIs in 22 games with the Rangers after being called up July 20 when Mazara was formally put on the DL.